ibm-cloud-docs/cloud-native/topic-configuration.md

 ### ConfigMap
 {: #kubernetes-configmap}

 A ConfigMap is a unique Kubernetes artifact that defines data as a set of key-value pairs.
-A ConfigMap for the environment variables shown in the preceding examples can look like the following example:
+A ConfigMap for the environment variables that are shown in the preceding examples can look like the following example:

 ```yaml
 apiVersion: v1